WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 ### Avoiding unnecessary allocation and copying

-Many problems in AoC (particuarly part 2 of the problems) contain inputs so large that the obvious solutions are impossible due to memory allocation.
+Many problems in AoC (particularly part 2 of the problems) contain inputs so large that the obvious solutions are impossible due to memory allocation.
 One common fix is to represent the data without allocating much memory,